-Today we will talk about a day trading.
+Today we will talk about a theme very important: day trading.

 Day trading is not considered an easy task, but it is quite profitable.

 There are some secrets that every trader should know.

 These secrets will greatly improve your trading and free you from unnecessary stress.